themesberg/flowbite/content/getting-started/astro.md

 ## Astro starter project

 We also built a free and open-source [Flowbite and Astro starter project](https://github.com/themesberg/tailwind-astro-starter) on GitHub that you can use for reference and examples based on this integration guide to get started faster with working with Astro, Tailwind CSS and the UI components from Flowbite.

+## Astro admin dashboard

+You can check out our open-source [Astro admin dashboard](https://github.com/themesberg/flowbite-astro-admin-dashboard) project on GitHub to leverage CRUD layouts and API calls predefined with the Flowbite Library, Tailwind CSS framework and the Astro best practices and framework setup.